coni2k/SS/Notes.md

 .
 Check + clean Helpers folder
 . clear web.config
 . do we need 404?
-. knockout on default.js as well?
+. knockout on default.js + content as well?
+but then how to call ko.applybindings after content load ?!

 .
 Work on cases - make them more clear + have proper samples for invalid cases as well